 A draft Statement of Work (SOW) included as additional information for the notice contains even more information on this possible expansion.
 The SOW explains that the contractor must be ready to implement “a similar process to what exists currently under the WCMSA process to check MSAs for other applicable NGHP insurances” upon CMS election within 90 days.
 Further, the SOW provides that CMS may divide NGHP cases into two categories—those requiring full or cursory review—based on proposed settlement amounts.
 CMS estimates full review volume could be as low as 800 or as high as 11,000 additional cases per year, while it projects another 40,000 cases to qualify for cursory review by the contractor.
 No further details were given on the specific thresholds and criteria to be used.

 In the bigger picture, these announcements are the first signs that CMS may revisit the MSA issue for liability and other claims since it withdrew its formal Advance Notice of Proposed Rulemaking (ANPRM) proposals several years ago.
 Many details on the execution of this plan remain unknown.
 Will the CMS use the formal rule making process as they did with the ANPRM?
 Or will they implement any expansion through informal policy memoranda and processes?
 Additionally, we don’t yet know if setting policy on liability set-asides will be feasible.
 After all, liability cases come with a completely different set of issues that don’t exist in workers' compensation cases, such as the impact of policy limits, comparative and contributory negligence, and myriad other factors.
 Further, the questions and debates regarding the authority of CMS to expand its MSA program to liability and other claims that arose in connection with prior ANPRM proposals will likely resurface as CMS moves forward.

-ISO Claims Partners will be closely tracking this issue and provide further updates as developments warrant.
+We will be closely tracking this issue and provide further updates as developments warrant.